 Franklin & Marshall College Department of Public Safety.

 The Department of Public Safety will restrict views of residential housing interiors, both on and off campus.
-With the assistance of masking technology windows and/or doors that may allow a viewing or recording will be removed from sight.
-Only the Director and Associate Director of Public Safety will be authorized to make changes to the masking applied to the system, and then only when both are present to make the required changes.
+With the assistance of masking technology, windows and/or doors that may allow a viewing or recording will be removed from sight.
+Only the Director of Public Safety will be authorized to make changes to the masking applied to the system, and then only when both are present to make the required changes.

 The Department of Public Safety’s central monitoring area will be configured to prevent camera operators from tampering with or duplicating recorded information.

-Recorded video will be stored for a period of at most 15-20 days, unless retained as part of a criminal investigation or court proceedings (criminal or civil), or other bona fide use as approved by the Vice President for Administrative Services & External Affairs and the CCTV Monitoring Committee.
+Recorded video will be stored for a period of at most 15-20 days, unless retained as part of a criminal investigation or court proceedings (criminal or civil), or other bona fide use as approved by the Vice President of Finance and Administration and General Counsel.